 We’re always on the go.
-If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps are for you!
+If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps could help!

 With the tools we have today, even though you may be very busy, you can still start to learn a language.

-I may be wrong but in most cases people don’t have time to learn a language because they’re still not excited about it.
-When a person says he doesn’t have time it could be that he needs motivation.
+In most cases, people don’t have time to learn a language because they’re still not excited about it.
+Once they are motivated, time is not an issue anymore.

-So, if that’s you, this app could help you!
-This is a nice simple app, covering only the basics.
-You can pick it at your own pace.
-Don’t need any commitment.
+So, if that’s you, then take a look at this app!
+A couple of words to define it are: nice and simple.
+However, it only covers the basics.
+Most other platforms set daily goals, but not this one.
+You can pick it up at your own pace.
+Consequently, you don’t need any commitment.
 The app attracts users to practice daily without the pressure of goals or deadlines.

 What are Nemo apps?

-Nemo apps are language learning tools that teach simple phrases and words.
-They have a space repetition system (SRS) in place to maximize efficiency.
+Nemo Apps are language learning tools that teach simple phrases and words.
+They have a spaced repetition system (SRS) to maximize efficiency.

 Nemo has launched a whole series of apps.
-At the time of writing this article they have 34 apps under their umbrella.
+Nemo has launched a whole series of apps.
+When writing this article, they have 34 apps under their umbrella.
 One for each one of the 34 languages they support.

 You can download these apps for iOS and Android.
 A free version of any of them is available.
-If you do like the format and would like to stick with their style then you could considered their paid version.
-Each language has a paid version that you only have to buy once and it costs $6 USD.
+So, you can see for yourself if their style is for you.
+Once you make up your mind, then consider their paid version.
+Each language has a paid version that you only buy once, and it costs $6.

-Having this app on your device makes it very easy to get exposed to the language you’re learning.
-Thus, opening and beginning to use the app’s flashcards is quick.
-The content of the app gets downloaded onto your device so you don’t need Internet connection.
-This enables you to practice everywhere (no need of finding a spot with WiFi or consuming your own data).
+Do you want to get exposed to the language you’re learning?
+Then install this app on your device.
+The process of opening and beginning to use the app’s flashcards is quick.
+The content gets downloaded onto your device, so you don’t need an Internet connection.
+And thus, you can practice everywhere..
+There will be no need for a spot with WiFi or to consume your data.